Python max() vs if else

 because

-involves a dictionary lookup for the function name, then a function call, whereas direct<
+maxinvolves a dictionary lookup for the function name, then a function call, whereas direct<operator does not.

 Code Practice